usaid-cs/yesterday-i-learned/biology.md

+- [This video](https://www.youtube.com/watch?v=tTHMBjyzgEU) says you pee 20 swimming pools worth in your lifetime.
+- [Artichoke](https://en.wikipedia.org/wiki/Artichoke) is a kind of [thistle](https://en.wikipedia.org/wiki/Thistle).
+Italy is the leading supplier of artichokes.
+- Although only moulds producing mycotoxins are immediately harmful, [you should just kill all moulds](https://moldmanusa.com/the-truth-about-toxic-black-mold-its-probably-not-what-you-think/).
+There is often no point checking if a type of mould is harmful (see exceptions in article, such as if you're selling the hosue).
+- Only 5% of the population gets shingles the second time, but that's probably just because people get their first shingles when they are old and weak and might die from other causes.
+- Watermelons came from (West) Africa.
 - Oleuropein in olives make them bitter and hard to eat.
 "In the wild, olives are dispersed by birds, who avoid the bitterness issue by swallowing them whole."
 - Since facial recognition works less well on dark-skinned people (good), [they get checked more often in airports](https://www.wired.com/story/opt-out-of-facial-recognition-at-the-airport/) (bad).
 - Spinal adjustments [may not](https://nationalpost.com/news/this-hurts-babies-doctors-alarmed-at-weekend-courses-teaching-chiropractors-how-to-adjust-newborn-spines) be performed on babies.